CaseyBennington/caseybennington.github.io/_portfolio/scavenger-mapper.md

 layout: post
 title: Scavenger Hunter
 thumbnail-path: "img/scavenger-mapper.png"
-short-description: Scavenger Hunter is a web application used to win Scavenger Hunts.
+short-description: Scavenger Hunter is a web application you can use to win scavenger hunts.

 ---